EngineHub/CraftBookDocs/source/mechanics/better_ai.rst

   ``enhanced-vision-enabled``,"The list of entities to enable the enhanced vision AI mechanic for.","[minecraft:zombie, minecraft:drowned, minecraft:husk, minecraft:zombified_piglin]"
   ``critical-bow-enabled``,"The list of entities to enable the critical bow AI mechanic for.","[minecraft:skeleton]" ``attack-passive-enabled``,"The list of entities to enable the attack passive AI mechanic for.","[minecraft:zombie, minecraft:drowned, minecraft:husk]"
+  ``attack-passive-ignore-hostile-mounts``,"Whether hostile mobs will ignore passive entities that are mounted by a hostile entity.","true"
   ``flee-from-weapons``,"The list of entities to enable the flee from weapons AI mechanic for.","[minecraft:chicken, minecraft:pig, minecraft:cow, minecraft:mooshroom, minecraft:sheep]"
-  ``attack-passive-ignore-hostile-mounts``,"Whether hostile mobs will ignore passive entities that are mounted by a hostile entity.","true"
+  ``size-variance``,"The list of entities to enable the size variance AI mechanic for.","[minecraft:chicken, minecraft:pig, minecraft:cow, minecraft:mooshroom, minecraft:sheep]"
+  ``size-variance-allow-breeding``,"Whether size variance also applies when breeding entities together.","true" ``size-variance-variability``,"The possible variability from default size to apply to the entities.","0.2" ``size-variance-breeding-variability``,"The possible variability from the bred size to apply while breeding entities.","0.1"